gardusig/road2senior/preparation/README.md

 ## System design interview

 This interview generally takes up to an hour, and you are generally expected to draw a few things that can be read as a computer system.
-It does not have to be perfect, otherwise you would be eligible to replace a bunch of people :) Check out more details [here](./sysdesign.md).
+It does not have to be perfect, otherwise you would be eligible to replace a bunch of people.
+Check out more details [here](./sysdesign.md).

 ## Ask at the end

 By the end of each interview, you are expected to have around 5 minutes to ask a few questions to the interviewer.
-It's an opportunity to clarify if you actually like the company and maybe show interest through an unexpected curiosity. [here](./followup.md).
+It's an opportunity to clarify if you actually like the company and maybe show interest through an unexpected curiosity.
+Check out more details [here](./followup.md).

 ## After the interview

 Send a thank-you note to the interviewer.
-I personally think it's as useful as a cover letter.
+I personally think it's as useful as a cover letter is.